danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

 3. Run **docker-compose up** again to pick up the changes:
     ```bash
-    docker-compose up &
+    docker-compose up -d
     ```

     That's it.
 You will verify it worked in the next step.
 If you want more details on configuring Vector, <a href="https://vector.dev/docs/" target="_blank">visit the Vector documentation</a>.

 {{< /detail-tag >}}